sean-connor/music-browser/README.md

 This repository is intended to be used as both a skills assessment and a training tool.
 To begin, please fork this repository and complete the work detailed below in your local fork.

 In the repository you will find PSD's and supporting assets.
-You are expected to build the PSD using HTML, CSS3 (SASS), and JavaScript; accounting for desktop, as well as mobile and tablet devices.
+You are expected to build the PSD using HTML5, CSS3 (SASS), and JavaScript; accounting for desktop, as well as mobile and tablet devices.

 **General Notes:**